 - The landscape of the Sundgau in the vicinity of Dannemarie © French Moments

 “The Sundgau is a land apart, a rural but prosperous little distinct area in the South of Alsace.
 It proves that there is not only one Alsace, as it is commonly thought, but several.
 The Sundgau has kept hidden an Austrian feel to it, heritage of a long history when the Kingdom of France was perceived as a distant threat.
 Celebrated as the Land’s End of the Habsburg empire, the Sundgau is a vital and cultural link between northern and southern Europe, between eastern and western Europe by virtue of its position at the Porte de Bourgogne, locally known as Trouée de Belfort.”

 The large square at the top of the town and its corn hall (“Halle au blé”) are the main entrance to the small town centre with its typical narrow streets.

-The 19th century building of the Halle au Blé is also named “Kornhaus” in Alsatian dialect.
+The 19th-century building of the Halle au Blé is also named “Kornhaus” in Alsatian dialect.
 The Halle au Blé recalls the prosperity of the Sundgau in the trade of cereals, particularly red wheat.
-It is used today as one of the town’s largest function venues and houses a village hall in the first floor (salle des fêtes).
-On its façade the coats of arms of Altkirch and the Sundgau can be seen.
+It is used today as one of the town’s largest function venues and houses a village hall on the first floor (salle des fêtes).
+On its façade, the coats of arms of Altkirch and the Sundgau can be seen.